Skip to content

 Where to hold it

 The emergency fund needs two things: instant access and protection from your own spending impulses.
-In the country: easy-access savings accounts currently yield 4–5%; Premium Bonds effectively yield a variable 4–5% tax-free; instant-access tax-advantaged savings accounts give the same protection with tax efficiency.
-What to avoid: stock-and-shares tax-advantaged savings accounts (not liquid enough and value drops exactly when you need it), fixed-term deposits (locked for the term), and the current account (too tempting, spent by accident).
+Common emergency-fund homes include easy-access savings accounts, government-backed savings products, and instant-access tax-advantaged savings accounts, where they exist in your country.
+What to avoid: stock-market-linked accounts (not liquid enough and value drops exactly when you need it), fixed-term deposits (locked for the term), and the everyday current account (too tempting, spent by accident).
 A separate-bank savings account with no debit card is the classic structure for a reason.

 The opportunity cost nobody calculates honestly